A gentle, evidence-informed approach that helps reduce distress from hallucinations, delusions, and paranoia

 Adapted from standard CBT, shown in research to reduce psychosis related distress and improve daily functioning

-In sessions, clients learn how thoughts, beliefs, and interpretations influence their emotional reactions.
-By reframing these experiences and practicing coping strategies, people gain confidence to manage symptoms, reduce fear, and strengthen daily functioning.
+During sessions, clients explore how thoughts, beliefs, and interpretations shape emotional and behavioral reactions.
+By reframing these experiences and practicing practical coping tools, individuals build confidence, decrease distress, and improve daily functioning.

-Practical tools to manage symptoms and strengthen daily coping
+Practical tools to reduce symptoms, build confidence, and strengthen daily coping

 Teaches ways to cope with voices, visions, or intrusive beliefs